DS4PS/cpp-528-spr-2020/schedule.md

 The following articles provide examples of studies that utilize neighborhood quality indices:

 **Manduca, R., & Sampson, R. J. (2019).
 Punishing and toxic neighborhood environments independently predict the intergenerational social mobility of black and white children.
-Proceedings of the National Academy of Sciences, 116(16), 7772-7777.** [ pdf ]
+Proceedings of the National Academy of Sciences, 116(16), 7772-7777.** [PDF](https://github.com/DS4PS/cpp-528-spr-2020/raw/master/articles/community-index/toxic-neighborhoods-and-social-mobility.pdf)

 *We use data on intergenerational social mobility by neighborhood to examine how social and physical environments beyond concentrated poverty predict children’s long-term well-being.
 First, we examine neighborhoods that are harsh on children’s development: those characterized by high levels of violence, incarceration, and lead exposure….Our explanatory variables are constructed from the Community Survey of the PHDCN, which interviewed a representative sample of Chicago residents about their neighborhood social environments in 1995 and 2002 (combined N of ∼12,000); violent crime rates per 100,000 population from 1995 to 2000, derived from offenses reported by citizens to the police; incarceration rates per population from 1995 to 2000, derived from prison admission data; and lead exposure among children from 1995 to 1997, derived from more than 150,000 blood-level tests conducted by Chicago’s health department.*

 **Economic Innovation Group.
 (2016).
-The 2016 distressed communities index: An analysis of community well-being across the United States.**  [LINK](https://eig.org/dci)
+The 2016 distressed communities index: An analysis of community well-being across the United States.**  [PDF](https://github.com/DS4PS/cpp-528-spr-2020/raw/master/articles/community-index/distressed-communities-index-report.pdf) [WEBSITE](https://eig.org/dci)

 [METHODOLOGY](https://eig.org/dci/methodology)